deepaksood619/deepaksood619.github.io/docs/psychology/productivity-productive-time-management-todo.md

 10. Don't Under-Emphasize the Basics: Exercise, Eat Right, and Read
 11. Realize You Control Your Time and Simplify Your Calendar

+### Emails

+- Pause your emails so you only receive it once or twice in a day

 ## Planning

 The 10% Rule: Taking Planning Seriously